Firewall (film): Production

 In April 2004, it was announced Harrison Ford was attached to star in the film initially titled The Wrong Element, a thriller produced by Beacon Pictures who'd previously produced the successful Ford-led Air Force One.
-The script, written by Joe Forte, had initially been set up at MGM by Forte and producer Jon Shestack until the project was put into Turnaround with Beacon acquiring the rights and bringing it to Warner Bros.
+The script, written by Joe Forte, had initially been set up at MGM by Forte and producer Jon Shestack until the project was put into turnaround with Beacon acquiring the rights and bringing it to Warner Bros.
+Pictures.
 Mark Pellington was initially slated to direct, but dropped out due to the death of his wife.
 Richard Loncraine was hired as director in October 2004.

 Reception

 Box office

 Firewall opened theatrically on February 10, 2006, in 2,840 venues, earning $13,635,463 in its opening weekend, ranking fourth in the domestic box office.
 The film ended its run fourteen weeks later, on May 18, 2006, having grossed $48,751,189 in the United States and Canada, and $34,000,000 internationally for a worldwide total of $82,751,189.
 The film was released in the United Kingdom on March 31, 2006, and opened on #7.